 When Would We Expect Baseball Cards To Under-perform The Market

-Some theorize that the recent boom in vintage baseball cards has been driven by collectors from the 1980’s returning to the hobby.
-These collectors, after a long hiatus, have returned to the hobby they love, with a fistful of dollars from their hard earned paycheck and stock market gains.
+Some theorize that collectors have driven the recent boom in vintage baseball cards from the 1980s, returning to the hobby.
+After a long hiatus, these collectors have returned to the hobby they love with a fistful of dollars from their hard-earned paycheck and stock market gains.

 Why Baseball Cards Should Hold Value Over Time

-So, does it make sense to consider a collection of sports cards along the lines of an investment in, say the S&P 500, or a multi-family income property or even precious metals or jewelry?
+So, does it make sense to consider a collection of sports cards along the lines of an investment in, say, the S&P 500, multi-family income property, or even precious metals or jewelry?
 I think it does.
 And here’s why: every investment is based on the simple principles of supply and demand.